aoyagikouhei/twapi-reqwest-rs/Readme.md

 # twapi-reqwest-rs

 Twitter OAuth library used by reqwest.
+We support async and blocking.

 [Documentation](https://docs.rs/twapi-reqwest)